 As we have seen, the far-right National Front, British National Party (BNP), English Defence League and Britain First have come to Bradford at regular intervals over the last four decades or so to make xenophobic speeches and cause disturbances, and the BNP plays a significant part in Streets of Darkness.
 The narrative arc follows the attempts of Ahmed’s murderers to frame a BNP member, Lucas Dwight, who has just been released from prison after fourteen years.
 Yet it transpires that Dwight has converted to Islam in jail and now renounces his earlier racist worldview.
-Harry feels some affinity with the former BNP activist because of the latter’s new-found interest in the numinous.
+Harry feels some affinity with the former BNP activist because of the latter’s new-found interest in the numinous and in transcendence.
 This inspires Harry to hide Dwight even though a pressing deadline has been set for the fugitive’s capture.
 The driving purpose behind Ahmed’s murder and Lucas’s framing appears to be that the gang involved are trying to instigate a riot at the city’s annual mela in order to assemble a white supremacist Bradford out of the ashes.
-However, it later emerges that Harry’s brother Ronnie is a major drug dealer who is working with a local political ideologue to take over Bradford’s dark streets by together controlling crime and narcotics.
+However, it later emerges that Harry’s brother Ronnie is a major drug dealer who is working with a local political ideologue to take over the West Yorkshire city’s dark streets by together controlling crime and narcotics.
 In accordance with the noir formula, therefore, Harry’s reputation is blemished.
 However, innovatively this is less about his individual moral code than his close family connections.

 Harry teeters at the edge of acceptable behaviour because of his troubled attachment to his brother, but on balance the relationship helps him as a policeman, keeping him well-informed and wily.
 This tessellates with the established image of the hardboiled detective as a ‘tough guy […] hard-bitten, street-savvy’.
 Where Dhand (and Alam) depart from the established narrative is through their dismantling of assumptions that the noir protagonist should be ‘white’ and ‘very much alone’.
 Ronnie is involved in organized crime and the heroin trade, but Harry feels that he has a better control on policing when he can keep his brother on side.
 However, these underworld connections, as well as his own bending of rules and violent proclivities, mean that, like Kilo, Harry is not an unequivocally appealing character.